renesas-rz/rzg_trusted-firmware-a/docs/design/cpu-specific-build-macros.rst

 - ``ERRATA_X4_2763018``: This applies errata 2763018 workaround to Cortex-X4
   CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
 It is fixed in r0p2.

--  ``ERRATA_X2_2371105``: This applies errata 2371105 workaround to
-   Cortex-X2 CPU.
-This needs to be enabled for revisions r0p0, r1p0 and r2p0
-   of the CPU and is fixed in r2p1.

 For Cortex-A510, the following errata build flags are defined :